Anne Walmsley: Life and career

-After 10 years as Longman's Caribbean publisher, she spent two years in Nairobi as Publishing Manager for Longman Kenya, and on her return to the UK she took an MA in African Studies at the University of Sussex.
+After 10 years as Longman's Caribbean publisher, Walmsley spent two years in Nairobi as Publishing Manager for Longman Kenya, and on her return to the UK she took an MA in African Studies at the University of Sussex.
 She subsequently worked as a freelance editor and consultant, and was also active with ATCAL (the Association for the Teaching of Caribbean and Africa Literature, founded in the late 1970s).

-In 1985 she began research into CAM, funded by a Leverhulme Fellowship.
+In 1985, she began research into CAM, funded by a Leverhulme Fellowship.
 Another landmark anthology, Facing the Sea (1986), co-edited by Walmsley (with Nick Caistor), introduced writing from the Dutch, French and Spanish Caribbean to secondary school students of the Anglophone Caribbean, its regional span prompted by discussion of such writing in CAM.
-In 1992 she was awarded a PhD from the University of Kent for her thesis on CAM.
+In 1992, she was awarded a PhD from the University of Kent for her thesis on CAM.
 That same year it was published as a book by New Beacon Books, entitled The Caribbean Artists Movement: A Literary and Cultural History, 1966–1971, and is considered to be a "groundbreaking study".
+Walmsley donated her research material for the book to the George Padmore Institute.

-In addition she taught part of an MA course, "Aspects of Caribbean Art", at the School of Oriental and African Studies, University of London in 2000.
+Walmsley additionally taught part of an MA course, "Aspects of Caribbean Art", at the School of Oriental and African Studies, University of London, in 2000.

-Walmsley's articles have appeared in many journals and literary magazines over the years, among them BIM, Wasafiri, South, BOMB, ArtsEtc, and elsewhere.
-She has also contributed essays to exhibition catalogues and has produced critical writings on Caribbean visual artists, especially Aubrey Williams.
+Walmsley's articles appeared in many journals and literary magazines over the years, among them BIM, Wasafiri, South, BOMB, ArtsEtc, and elsewhere.
+She also contributed essays to exhibition catalogues and produced critical writings on Caribbean visual artists, especially Aubrey Williams.
 Her 1990 book Guyana Dreaming, which Williams saw in manuscript 10 days before his death, was the first significant publication on the artist's work.
 She co-edited Art in the Caribbean: an Introduction with Stanley Greaves, in collaboration with Christopher Cozier, launching the volume at the October Gallery in October 2010.

+Walmsley died on 12 July 2025, at the age of 93.
+She had lived for many years in Wimbledon, London, with her husband Ron Farquhar, who predeceased her in 2021.

 The Anne Walmsley Collection & Archive

 In 2016–17, she donated her collection of documents on Caribbean art – including exhibition catalogues, photographs, interviews and correspondence with artists, and other papers – to the Alma Jordan Library at the University of the West Indies, Trinidad and Tobago.

-Earlier she had donated her CAM research material to the George Padmore Institute in London, her correspondence with Caribbean writers over many years to the University of Sussex, and her library of Caribbean literature to the University of Newcastle.
+Earlier, she had donated her Caribbean Artists Movement (CAM) research material to the George Padmore Institute in London, her correspondence with Caribbean writers over many years to the University of Sussex, and her library of Caribbean literature to the University of Newcastle.

-Later in 2018, Anne Walmsley donated material to Newcastle University Robinson Library Special Collections and Archives, as part of the Walmsley (Anne) Archive.
+Later in 2018, Walmsley donated material to Newcastle University Robinson Library Special Collections and Archives, as part of the Walmsley (Anne) Archive.